Posted on June 13 2017

 Develop the muscles of your iliotibial tract (the band that runs along the side ofyour outer upper thighs down to your knees).
 They help to balance the knees laterally.

-3) Wrists: The wrists are highly prone to Crossfit injuries.
+3) Wrists: Some of the most common CrossFit injuries we see are to the wrists.
 Lift a dumbbell that is too heavy for you and you’ll probably feel a searing jolt of pain in your wrist.
 Another very common and much ignored cause of wrist injuries is improper form during push ups.

 The human wrist is not designed for being pressurized when it is bent backwards.
 Thus, wrists injuries are very common among newbies and also among experienced Cross-fitters who push themselves extra hard.(Learn how to properly wrap a wrist here)

 The proper way to do a push up is on a push up bar or stand (dirt cheap).
 If you don’t have access to one, place a soft carpet, towel or pillows underneath your hands and perform push ups with closed fists.
 Wrist wraps with a thumb loop is great for preventing twists and sprains in the wrists.
-It is highly recommended that you use these if you lift heavy.
+It is highly recommended that you use these CrossFit injury prevention tips if you lift heavy.
+If you do injure your wrists, consider using an ActiveWrap Cold and Heated Wrist Wrap to treat your pain.

-4) Back: Back injuries tend to occur when you try to lift too much weight without first developing a strong core.
+4) Back: Back injuries are one of the most common Crossfit injuries.
+Back injuries tend to occur when you try to lift too much weight without first developing a strong core.
 Everybody wants to jump straight to the big weights.
 They are over-eager to develop their show muscles, which include the abs, glutes, shoulders, triceps, biceps, pectorals etc. However, you cannot train with sufficient intensity unless you have a strong core.
+Skipping core-strengthening exercises is a frequent source of common CrossFit injuries.

 Calisthenics (body weight exercises), planks and compound movements are the best way to build core strength.
 Isolated movements target very specific muscles are do not engage the core so much.
 Not warming up is also a major factor in back injuries.
 Most of us (even the ones that are in good shape) are not full time athletes.

 We are full time office workers with sedentary jobs.
 Lifting weights immediately after sitting on a chair for 8 hours is not a good idea.
-Include a good warm up session.
+Include a good warm up session to avoid common CrossFit injuries.
 Learn proper form and technique before moving on to the juicy bits (heavy weights).

 5) Elbows: Elbow injuries such as tennis elbow are very common among Cross-fitters.
 The number one reason for this is that they flare their elbows too much while pushing and pressing.
 Elbows should be located next to your body.
 You should not flare them too much.
 When you do this, you cause shoulders to flex awkwardly.
 They turn inwards and forwards.
 This is why you see so many ‘muscular’ people with wrecked, forward facing shoulders.